LinkedInLearning/advanced-python-working-with-databases-4365479/README.md

-# COURSENAME
+# Advanced Python: Working with Databases
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Advanced Python: Working with Databases.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]
+![Advanced Python: Working with Databases][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
+To create functional and useful Python applications, you need a database.
+Databases allow you to store data from user sessions, track inventory, make recommendations, and more.
+However, Python is compatible with many options: SQLite, MySQL, and PostgreSQL, among others.
+Selecting the right database is a skill that advanced developers are expected to master.
+This course provides an excellent primer, comparing the different types of databases that can be connected through the Python Database API.
+Instructor Kathryn Hodge teaches the differences between SQLite, MySQL, and PostgreSQL and shows how to use the ORM tool SQLAlchemy to query a database.
+The final chapters put your knowledge to practical use in two hands-on projects: developing a full-stack application with Python, PostgreSQL, and Flask and creating a data analysis app with pandas and Jupyter Notebook.
+By the end, you should feel comfortable creating and using databases and be able to decide which Python database is right for you.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.